cardin/vscode-ext-dl/README.md

 NodeJS Script for downloading [Visual Studio Code extensions](https://marketplace.visualstudio.com/vscode).

+Use Cases

+- Downloads the extensions as `.vsix` files
-- Download `.vsix` to transfer to an offline VSCode environment
+- Allow an offline VSCode instance to install extensions offline
-- Download `.vsix` for a target platform different from your current OS
+- Download the extensions for an arbitrary target platform

 ![](https://user-images.githubusercontent.com/553816/162244430-0977eeda-df8d-4de8-b6db-70ef24d5ba2f.png)

 Limitations:

-- Can only download the latest extension version for your target platform
+- Only the latest extension version can be downloaded
+- The latest version might be a pre-release version
 - Requires to download a Chromium browser binary

 # How it works